 http://boltax.blogspot.com/2010/12/heritaage-auctions-transformers-movie.html

 This is A Very Big Deal to all Transformers fans.
-Big ups to David Willis (creator of the webcomics Shortpacked! and Dumbing of Age, both of which are also in the bookmarks I shared a few days ago!) who made me aware of this piece of Transformers legend.
+Big ups to David Willis (creator of the webcomics Shortpacked! and Dumbing of Age) who made me aware of this piece of Transformers legend.

 Holy cow.